UniTalk-app/UniTalk-backend/README.md

 - included dependencies: <br>
   Spring Web, JDBC API, PostgreSQL Driver

+# Setting up project
+- Git clone repository
+- Open the projects directory and type `./mvnw spring-boot:run ` in order to install dependencies and run application

+To use tests you will need to download [Maven](https://maven.apache.org/download.cgi) and run `mvn test`

 # Developer info
 To start further development of the project one must: